Muses

 To wonder, contemplate, mull over, consider reflectively, ponder or meditate upon — usually in silence.

-Though that makes things confusing, it really doesn’t bother me,
+Well, though that makes things confusing, it really doesn’t bother me,

 It’s funny how they ask you, yet, don’t seem to want to hear

-When problems you share with them, in the hope they’ll show some care.
+When problems you share with them in the hope they’ll show some care.

 I have a little visitor who likes to help as well,